Welcome to Stripe.

 11. Dispute Resolution; Agreement to Arbitrate

 a.
 Binding Arbitration: In the event that there is a dispute, claim or controversy arising out of or relating to statutory or common law claims, the breach, termination, enforcement, interpretation or validity of any provision of this Agreement, and the determination of the scope or applicability of your agreement to arbitrate any dispute, claim or controversy originating from this Agreement, but specifically excluding any dispute principally related to either party’s intellectual property (which such dispute will be resolved in litigation before the United States District Court for the Northern District of California), will be determined by arbitration in San Francisco, California before a single arbitrator.
-The arbitration will be administered by JAMS.
-For claims greater than $250,000, the JAMS Comprehensive Arbitration Rules and Procedures in effect at the time the arbitration is commenced will apply.
-For claims less than or equal to $250,000, the JAMS Streamlined Arbitration Rules in effect at the time the arbitration is commenced will apply.
+The arbitration will be administered by the American Arbitration Association under its Commercial Arbitration Rules.
+The Expedited Procedures of the American Arbitration Association’s Commercial Arbitration Rules will apply for cases in which no disclosed claim or counterclaim exceeds $75,000 (exclusive of interest, attorneys’ fees and arbitration fees and costs).
+Where no party’s claim exceeds $25,000 (exclusive of interest, attorneys’ fees and arbitration fees and costs), and in other cases in which the parties agree, Section E-6 of the Expedited Procedures of the American Arbitration Association’s Commercial Arbitration Rules will apply.
 The arbitrator will apply the substantive law of the State of California, exclusive of its conflict or choice of law rules.
-If JAMS is no longer in business, or refuses or declines to administer any dispute between the parties brought before it, either party may petition the United States District Court for the Northern District of California to appoint the arbitrator.
+If the American Arbitration Association is no longer in business, or refuses or declines to administer any dispute between the parties brought before it, either party may petition the United States District Court for the Northern District of California to appoint the arbitrator.
 Nothing in this paragraph will preclude the parties from seeking provisional remedies in aid of arbitration from a court of appropriate jurisdiction.
 The parties acknowledge that this Agreement evidences a transaction involving interstate commerce.
 Notwithstanding the provisions in this paragraph referencing applicable substantive law, the Federal Arbitration Act (9 U.S.C. §§ 1-16) will govern any arbitration conducted pursuant to the terms of this Agreement.

 b.
 Service of Process: Each party hereby irrevocably and unconditionally consents to service of process through personal service at their corporate headquarters, registered address, or primary address (for individuals or sole proprietors).
 Nothing in this Agreement will affect the right of any party to serve process in any other manner permitted by Law.

 c.
-Class Waiver: To the fullest extent permitted by Law, each of the parties agrees that any proceeding, whether in arbitration or in court, will be conducted only on an individual basis and not in a class, consolidated or representative action.
+Class Waiver: To the fullest extent permitted by Law, each of the parties agrees that any dispute arising out of or in connection with this Agreement, whether in arbitration or in court, will be conducted only on an individual basis and not in a class, consolidated or representative action.
 If for any reason a claim or dispute proceeds in court rather than through arbitration, each party knowingly and irrevocably waives any right to trial by jury in any action, proceeding or counterclaim arising out of or relating to this Agreement or any of the transactions contemplated between the parties.

 d.
 Provision of an Award: Subject to the limitations of liability identified in this Agreement, the appointed arbitrators may award monetary damages and any other remedies allowed by the laws of the State of California.
-In making their determination, the arbitrators will not have the authority to modify any term or provision of this Agreement.
-The arbitrators will deliver a reasoned written decision with respect to the dispute (the “Award”) to each party, who will promptly act in accordance the Award.
-Any Award (including interim or final remedies) may be confirmed in or enforced by any court having jurisdiction over either party or its assets.
-The decision of the arbitrators will be final and binding on the parties, and will not be subject to appeal or review.
+In making a determination, the arbitrator will not have the authority to modify any term or provision of this Agreement.
+The arbitrator will deliver a reasoned written decision with respect to the dispute (the “Award”) to each party, who will promptly act in accordance with the Award.
+Any Award (including interim or final remedies) may be confirmed in or enforced by a state or federal court located in San Francisco, California.
+The decision of the arbitrator will be final and binding on the parties, and will not be subject to appeal or review.

 12. Entire Agreement